rduplain/jeni-python/README.rst

 operation to be called during the close phase.

 Providers are closed in the reverse order in which they were opened, and each provider is only closed once.
+Providers are only closed if they have successfully provided a dependency via get.

 ``Injector.enter(self)``